opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 181    To recapitulate, this omission was a breach of paras 7(1)(_b_) and 7(1)(_c_) of the Third Schedule.

-182    The defendants alleged that Lim had made it clear to the subsidiary proprietors before the EGM that there would be no voting or variations at the EGM in respect of these aspects of the CSA.[\[note: 134\]](#Ftn_134) The defendants argued that the CSC also misrepresented to the subsidiary proprietors that they could not vote on these aspects of the CSA, thus severely prejudicing the rights of the minority owners to vote on them.[\[note: 135\]](#Ftn_135) Further, the defendants submitted that the EGM was attended by subsidiary proprietors of lots with 335 share values out of the total of 783 share values (_ie_, 42.8%, a minority by share value).[\[note: 136\]](#Ftn_136)
+182    The defendants alleged that Lim had made it clear to the subsidiary proprietors before the EGM that there would be no voting or variations at the EGM in respect of these aspects of the CSA.[^134] The defendants argued that the CSC also misrepresented to the subsidiary proprietors that they could not vote on these aspects of the CSA, thus severely prejudicing the rights of the minority owners to vote on them.[^135] Further, the defendants submitted that the EGM was attended by subsidiary proprietors of lots with 335 share values out of the total of 783 share values (_ie_, 42.8%, a minority by share value).[^136]

-183    The plaintiffs submitted that on or around 18 August 2017, the CSC had circulated the CSA to the subsidiary proprietors ahead of the EGM.[\[note: 137\]](#Ftn_137) The plaintiffs submitted that the apportionment of sale proceeds and the terms and conditions of the CSA were then explained at the EGM.
+183    The plaintiffs submitted that on or around 18 August 2017, the CSC had circulated the CSA to the subsidiary proprietors ahead of the EGM.[^137] The plaintiffs submitted that the apportionment of sale proceeds and the terms and conditions of the CSA were then explained at the EGM.
 As mentioned at \[75\] above, the plaintiffs did not initially admit that there was a breach of paras 7(1)(_b_) and 7(1)(_c_) of the Third Schedule, and had instead stressed that it was sufficient if more than 50% of the subsidiary proprietors who attended the EGM signed the CSA that day, after the EGM was concluded.
-According to the plaintiffs, the EGM was attended by subsidiary proprietors of the lots with 507 share values who collectively own 135 units, and those with 296 share values (58.4%) who collectively own 76 units (56.3%) signed the CSA that day, after the EGM was concluded.[\[note: 138\]](#Ftn_138) There seemed to be a discrepancy between the parties on the total number of share values held by the subsidiary proprietors who attended the EGM (_ie_, the defendants’ figure of 335 share values (see \[182\] above) and the plaintiffs’ figure of 507 share values), but the defendants appeared to have accepted that in any event, more than 50% of them, by share values or units, had signed the CSA that day, after the EGM was concluded.
+According to the plaintiffs, the EGM was attended by subsidiary proprietors of the lots with 507 share values who collectively own 135 units, and those with 296 share values (58.4%) who collectively own 76 units (56.3%) signed the CSA that day, after the EGM was concluded.[^138] There seemed to be a discrepancy between the parties on the total number of share values held by the subsidiary proprietors who attended the EGM (_ie_, the defendants’ figure of 335 share values (see \[182\] above) and the plaintiffs’ figure of 507 share values), but the defendants appeared to have accepted that in any event, more than 50% of them, by share values or units, had signed the CSA that day, after the EGM was concluded.

-184    The plaintiffs subsequently conceded orally at the hearing that “there may well not have been approval at the meeting _per se_” of the apportionment of sale proceeds and of the terms and conditions of the CSA.[\[note: 139\]](#Ftn_139)
+184    The plaintiffs subsequently conceded orally at the hearing that “there may well not have been approval at the meeting _per se_” of the apportionment of sale proceeds and of the terms and conditions of the CSA.[^139]

-185    The plaintiffs orally explained that R&T had advised the CSC that no voting by the subsidiary proprietors was needed at the EGM to approve these aspects of the CSA.[\[note: 140\]](#Ftn_140) The plaintiffs informed the court that R&T had given its advice based on the previous paras 7(1)(_b_), 7(1)(_c_) and 7(2) of the Third Schedule in operation prior to the Land Titles (Strata) (Amendment) Act 2010.[\[note: 141\]](#Ftn_141) Under these provisions, before any subsidiary proprietor signed the collective sale agreement, the collective sale committee had to convene general meetings of the management corporation to “consider” the apportionment of sale proceeds and the terms and conditions of the collective sale agreement.
+185    The plaintiffs orally explained that R&T had advised the CSC that no voting by the subsidiary proprietors was needed at the EGM to approve these aspects of the CSA.[^140] The plaintiffs informed the court that R&T had given its advice based on the previous paras 7(1)(_b_), 7(1)(_c_) and 7(2) of the Third Schedule in operation prior to the Land Titles (Strata) (Amendment) Act 2010.[^141] Under these provisions, before any subsidiary proprietor signed the collective sale agreement, the collective sale committee had to convene general meetings of the management corporation to “consider” the apportionment of sale proceeds and the terms and conditions of the collective sale agreement.
 These provisions did not mention the need to approve these aspects of the CSA at such meetings.

-186    The plaintiffs also submitted that to date, subsidiary proprietors of lots with more than 80% of the share values and more than 80% of the total area of all the lots had signed the CSA and they continued to support the collective sale.[\[note: 142\]](#Ftn_142)
+186    The plaintiffs also submitted that to date, subsidiary proprietors of lots with more than 80% of the share values and more than 80% of the total area of all the lots had signed the CSA and they continued to support the collective sale.[^142]

 ##### (2)   Decision

 187    Unfortunately, the non-compliance with paras 7(1)(_b_) and 7(1)(_c_) of the Third Schedule was the result of advice from R&T. R&T had advised that it was sufficient for the assenting subsidiary proprietors to sign the CSA after the EGM.
 Clearly, such advice was wrong.

-188    Relying on such advice, the CSC stuck to the position that there was to be no voting at the EGM even though some subsidiary proprietors had questioned whether this position was correct.[\[note: 143\]](#Ftn_143) It was unfortunate that the CSC members appeared not to have considered the matter more carefully by themselves.
+188    Relying on such advice, the CSC stuck to the position that there was to be no voting at the EGM even though some subsidiary proprietors had questioned whether this position was correct.[^143] It was unfortunate that the CSC members appeared not to have considered the matter more carefully by themselves.
 It appeared that they had simply accepted their lawyers’ advice without question.
 While, in principle, they were entitled to rely on their lawyers’ advice, the CSC members should have questioned the validity of the advice in the circumstances in the light of questions being raised and of the clear terms of paras 7(1)(_b_) and 7(1)(_c_) and also para 7(2).
 A collective sale committee cannot simply delegate its duties to its professional advisers or simply rely on the advice given to excuse any lapses in respect of its duties (see _Horizon Towers (CA)_ at \[160\], which discussed valuers specifically).
 Be that as it may, the breach of the relevant provisions was caused by R&T. It was not evidence of bad faith on the part of the CSC.

 189    It is true that s 84A(9)(_a_)(i) is concerned with whether “the transaction is not in good faith”, and a finding that the transaction is not in good faith does not necessarily need to be confined to the conduct of the collective sale committee alone but may take into account the conduct of its professional advisers too (see _Harbour View Gardens (CA)_ (\[49\] _supra_) at \[45\], \[52\]).
 In any case, the collective sale committee’s professional advisers are also its agents for the purposes of the collective sale (see _Harbour View Gardens (CA)_ at \[45\]).
 However, while it was regrettable that the legal advice provided here was obviously wrong, I did not conclude that R&T acted in bad faith in giving this wrong legal advice to the CSC.

 190    I added that I was not persuaded that there was prejudice to any subsidiary proprietor.
 Despite the unsatisfactory state of affairs where the subsidiary proprietors, especially the minority owners, were deprived of their entitlement to vote on the apportionment of sale proceeds and on the terms and conditions of the CSA at the EGM, it was not disputed that a simple majority of the subsidiary proprietors who attended the EGM signed the CSA that day, after the EGM was concluded.
-Furthermore, although there had been a suggestion prior to the EGM that some subsidiary proprietors might not attend the EGM if they thought that there would not be any voting on the various aspects of the CSA,[\[note: 144\]](#Ftn_144) there was no evidence from anyone to say he did not attend the EGM on this basis.
+Furthermore, although there had been a suggestion prior to the EGM that some subsidiary proprietors might not attend the EGM if they thought that there would not be any voting on the various aspects of the CSA,[^144] there was no evidence from anyone to say he did not attend the EGM on this basis.
 As at the date of the hearing, subsidiary proprietors of lots with not less than 80% of the share values and not less than 80% of the total area of all the lots had signed the CSA and made an application for an order for the collective sale pursuant to s 84A(1)(_b_).

 #### Election of the CSC members

 ##### (1)   Parties’ arguments

-191    The third sub-issue on the question of good faith pertained to how the six elected CSC members had campaigned to be elected as a “6-man bloc”.[\[note: 145\]](#Ftn_145) The defendants submitted that Lim had said at the EGM on 1 July 2017 that the team of six “had to be elected in its entirety or none would accept the appointment” and that Lim had “spent a considerable time during the meeting to ask the owners to limit the number of CSC members to six”.[\[note: 146\]](#Ftn_146) The defendants submitted that as the team sought to limit the number of the CSC members to a small number of six, that ran the risk that the CSC would tend not to represent a wider cross-section of owners of various types of units in the Property.[\[note: 147\]](#Ftn_147) The defendants also suggested that if Lim and Chan had declared their alleged conflicts of interest before their elections into the CSC (see \[34\] above), the seventh and last candidate who stood for election might have been elected into the CSC instead.
-The defendants further suggested that since the elections of Lim and Chan were void (pursuant to para 2(2) of the Third Schedule) because they did not declare their alleged conflicts of interest before their elections,[\[note: 148\]](#Ftn_148) the elections of the other CSC members should also be void since they chose to campaign to be elected as a “6-man bloc”.[\[note: 149\]](#Ftn_149)
+191    The third sub-issue on the question of good faith pertained to how the six elected CSC members had campaigned to be elected as a “6-man bloc”.[^145] The defendants submitted that Lim had said at the EGM on 1 July 2017 that the team of six “had to be elected in its entirety or none would accept the appointment” and that Lim had “spent a considerable time during the meeting to ask the owners to limit the number of CSC members to six”.[^146] The defendants submitted that as the team sought to limit the number of the CSC members to a small number of six, that ran the risk that the CSC would tend not to represent a wider cross-section of owners of various types of units in the Property.[^147] The defendants also suggested that if Lim and Chan had declared their alleged conflicts of interest before their elections into the CSC (see \[34\] above), the seventh and last candidate who stood for election might have been elected into the CSC instead.
+The defendants further suggested that since the elections of Lim and Chan were void (pursuant to para 2(2) of the Third Schedule) because they did not declare their alleged conflicts of interest before their elections,[^148] the elections of the other CSC members should also be void since they chose to campaign to be elected as a “6-man bloc”.[^149]

-192    As mentioned before at \[128\] above, the plaintiffs submitted that the defendants’ complaint regarding the composition of the CSC had not been raised before the Board.[\[note: 150\]](#Ftn_150) The plaintiffs argued that the LTSA does not prescribe or limit the composition of the CSC and the CSC members did not have to declare their unit ownership details.
-The plaintiffs submitted that the subsidiary proprietors voted and determined the size of the CSC and then voted each CSC member into the CSC individually.[\[note: 151\]](#Ftn_151) The plaintiffs submitted that despite Lim’s campaigning slogan that the team of six “had to be elected in its entirety or none would accept the appointment”, if one of them had not been elected into the CSC, the remaining five members could continue to be members of the CSC and were not obliged to step down.[\[note: 152\]](#Ftn_152) The plaintiffs added that the defendants were not challenging the method of distributing the proceeds of the collective sale.[\[note: 153\]](#Ftn_153)
+192    As mentioned before at \[128\] above, the plaintiffs submitted that the defendants’ complaint regarding the composition of the CSC had not been raised before the Board.[^150] The plaintiffs argued that the LTSA does not prescribe or limit the composition of the CSC and the CSC members did not have to declare their unit ownership details.
+The plaintiffs submitted that the subsidiary proprietors voted and determined the size of the CSC and then voted each CSC member into the CSC individually.[^151] The plaintiffs submitted that despite Lim’s campaigning slogan that the team of six “had to be elected in its entirety or none would accept the appointment”, if one of them had not been elected into the CSC, the remaining five members could continue to be members of the CSC and were not obliged to step down.[^152] The plaintiffs added that the defendants were not challenging the method of distributing the proceeds of the collective sale.[^153]

 ##### (2)   Decision

 193    I found that not all aspects of this ground of objection pertaining to the election of the CSC members had been raised before the Board.
-Before the Board, the defendants stated:[\[note: 154\]](#Ftn_154)
+Before the Board, the defendants stated:[^154]

 The election of the CSC members was not carried out in good faith.
 At the EGM on 1 July 2017, \[Lim\] said that 6 candidates had formed a team which had to be elected in its entirety or none would accept the appointment.
 There is no requirement under the LTSA that a team must be voted for in its entirety.
 In addition, since the number of CSC members had already been voted and fixed at 6, this precluded any minority \[subsidiary proprietor\] representation in the CSC committee.